laynebritton/QuickAttunement-FoundryVTT/README.md

 # QuickAttunement for Foundry Virtual Table Top

-A module to allow changing attunement to an item in one click using the existing attunement indicator.
+A module for [Foundry VTT](https://foundryvtt.com/) to change a character's attunement to an item in one click using the existing attunement indicator.

 No new UI elements added.